6 Reasons to Make the

 Two of the most widely used chemical sunscreen ingredients, oxybenzone and octinoxate, were banned last year in Hawaii because they devastate marine life, particularly coral (which perhaps speaks even more vividly to the havoc they may wreak in our bodies).

 Now major sunscreen companies are finally considering formulating sun protection without oxybenzone and octinoxate, but the chemicals remain primary ingredients in many, many formulas.
 Still other active ingredients in chemical sunscreens—like retinyl palmitate, a form of vitamin A that FDA data says may speed the development of skin tumors and that the EWG rates a 9 out of 10 on its Skin Deep scale of toxicity—remain a very real threat (when you see SPF formulas making anti-aging claims, they usually contain retinyl palmitate).
 There’s also homosalate, an endocrine disruptor, as well as the skin allergens avobenzone, octisalate, and octocrylene, all common in chemical sunscreen formulas.
-Considering what’s in chemical sunscreen—and what even small amounts of it diluted in seawater can do to the surrounding ecosystem—the idea of slathering your entire body in the stuff is nothing short of terrifying.
+Considering what’s in chemical sunscreen—and what even small amounts of it diluted in seawater can do to the surrounding ecosystem—the idea of slathering your entire body in the stuff is decidedly unappealing.

 Mineral Sunscreen Works the Second You Put It on—and It Can Be Made to Be Water-Resistant